Skip to content

 How much is mortgage protection insurance?

-The cost of your cover is based on your personal circumstances, including your age, job, salary and the size of your mortgage repayments.
-If you’re a manual labourer, for example, you’re statistically more at risk of serious injury than someone with a desk-based job, so your premiums are likely to be higher.
+Mortgage protection insurance costs are based on your personal circumstances, including your age, job, salary and the size of your mortgage repayments.
+If you’re a manual labourer, for example, you’re more at risk of serious injury than someone with a desk-based job.
+So, your premiums are likely to be higher.

 The price of your premiums will also vary depending on the type of policy you take out and the level of cover you choose.
 For example, it makes sense that you’ll pay more if you choose to cover 125% rather than 100% of your mortgage payments to account for bills and other expenses.